 The Master’s in Modern East Asian Studies is an English-taught degree program on contemporary East Asia for graduates with a BA in East Asian regional studies and outstanding knowledge of an East Asian language.
-Depending on the student’s skills in the social sciences, economics or regional studies, an adjustment year, which we call 'MEAS + 1', may be required.
+Depending on an applicant's prior education ant training (e.g. a BA degree with les than 240 ECTS credits in additional courses.

 The MEAS program aims to train students in the theoretical and problem-centered analysis of East Asian societies, politics and economies.